 This requirement that the link between virtue and happiness be a matter of necessary and universal causality is already enough to require the postulation of a superhuman agency; and it also plausibly belongs to the content of the highest good that this causal link be rational.
 We find it natural to think of justice as something done or administered, rather than as a merely natural event, something that happens; and Kant is in a good position to explain why that is.
 For in willing proportionality, we will that virtue be rewarded with happiness qua moral worth or desert.
-And worth and desert are properties which only reason can pick out and respond to - to expect them to operate as natural forces is to misunderstand what they are.
-(As Iris Murdoch puts it: "There is no triumph of good, and if there were it would not be a triumph of good.")32 This is for Kant one of the most basic respects in which the ancient philosophers went wrong: if they were right that virtue was the natural, 'internal' cause of happiness, it could not be strictly as virtue (that is, commitment to the moral law) but only as something else (psychological health, perhaps); and the highest good would actually be precluded by that causal relation.
-Not only would corrupting incentives to virtue be pervasive and inescapable;
+And worth and desert are properties which only reason can pick out and respond to-to expect them to operate as natural forces is to misunderstand what they are.
+(As Iris Murdoch puts it: 'There is no triumph of good, and if there were it would not be a triumph of good.')30 This is for Kant one of the most basic respects in which the ancient philosophers went wrong: if they were right that virtue was the natural, 'internal' cause of happiness, it could not be strictly as virtue (that is, commitment to the moral law) but only as something else (psychological health, perhaps); and the highest good would actually be precluded by that causal relation.
+Not only would corrupting incentives to virtue be pervasive and inescapable, there would be no room for any rational will to respond to virtue as such, and reward it as it deserves.
+From the Kantian perspective, the internal conditionality insisted on in the ancient ethical systems can only look like magic, an attempt to procure through our own powers what is properly the gift of another.
+It is a form of conditionality which leaves no room for justice to be done.31

-31 This is arguably a feature of all rational action according to Kant, since we cannot help but act on maxims which are general in form.
-A fuller discussion of the issues here would have to say more about the nature of Kantian willing, its relation to intending, and whether it can entail that local action for the highest good involves intending its perfect realization.
+All this entails that the highest good is impossible without God-not only in its perfect realization, but even locally.
+(Thus the distinction between the 'local' and 'perfect' versions of his argument drawn above, which seemed to show his argument to be equivocal, is in the end, Kant may argue, not significant.)
+For a merely local occurrence of proportionality can only count as an instantiation of the highest good to the extent that it can be seen as part of a necessary, universal, rationally willed nature of Kantian willing, its relation to intending, and whether it can entail that local action for the highest good involves intending its perfect realization.
 I here offer what seems to me a less proprietary 'sufficiency' argument: local instances of the highest good would be missing something valuable, and would thus fail to count as instances of the highest good, if they were not the necessary effect of a rationally governed system.

-32 Strictly speaking, as Murdoch's character Bradley Pearson puts it, in The Black Prince (108).
+30 Strictly speaking, as Murdoch's character Bradley Pearson puts it, in The Black Prince (108).